Overview

 Evaluation

-To receive credit for CMNS 302, you must complete all assignments and obtain a minimum composite course grade of at least D (50 percent).
-The chart below summarizes the course activities and the credit weight associated with each assignment.
+To receive credit for CMNS 302, you must complete and submit all of the assignments and write the final exam.
+You must achieve a minimum grade of D (50 percent)on the final exam and an overall grade of at least D (50 percent) for the course.
+The chart below summarizes the course assessments and the credit weight associated with each.

 Activity | Weight |